Lanai Cathedrals Dive

 For certified divers of all levels

-Dive at the famous Lanai Cathedrals
+Dive at Lanai Cathedrals

 A short boat ride from our shop Maui’s neighboring island, Lanai, has unique underwater scenery molded by Hawaii’s volcanic history.
 Swim through lava shoots, arches, small caves — and of course Lanai’s crown jewel, the Cathedrals!